FabricLabs/maki/README.md

 Maki is a framework for hand-rolling web applications in a way that makes sense to a human.

 - **Resource-Derived Infrastructure**  REST makes a lot of sense for APIs – we take it one step further and build the entire application around Resources as named channels, serving events and static documents alike.
+Even Desktop applications built with Maki use the same, familiar API!
-- **Write Once, Deploy Everywhere** Maki applications are more than just web apps.
+- **Write Once, Deploy Everywhere** Speaking of desktop, Maki applications are more than just web apps.
 Because of our resource grammar, we can build desktop and native mobile applications directly – all in supplement to your web application.
+All with the same code.
 - **Robust Plugin Ecosystem** Maki is an extensible framework – and there's already a huge list of plugins to provide common (and some not so common!) functionality to your application with almost zero-configuration.
+For example, Maki's identity protocol allows us to support both username/password auth and cryptographic identity!

 ## Quick Start
 You'll need [node.js](http://nodejs.org) to build a Maki application.
 Additionally, [MongoDB](http://mongodb.org) and [Redis](http://redis.org) are the default storage and messaging engines, so you will need to install and configure them to use the defaults, or override them if you'd like to use something different.